-- 1. First-authored paper.
+1. First-authored paper.
 Students can fulfill their qualification requirements by submitting a manuscript on which the student is first author for publication to a peer-reviewed journal.
 The paper will be evaluated by the Qualifying committee prior to submission.
 The content of the paper will be determined by the student in consultation with their faculty mentor and approved by the Qualifying Committee within two months after defense of the master's thesis.
 Students will have a choice of content categories: (A) comprehensive literature review or (B) an empirical paper, addressing an important research question.

-In instances deemed appropriate by the mentor and student, 2 first-authored papers can fulfill the quals requirement. - 2.
-Grant application.
-Students can fulfill this qualification requirement by preparing and submitting a grant application such as a n NSF pre-doctoral fellowship application or NRSA/NIH F31 or similar which typically would provide multiple years of stipend support.
+- 2. Grant application.
+Students can fulfill this qualification requirement by preparing and submitting a grant application such as a NSF pre-doctoral fellowship application or NRSA/NIH F31 or similar which typically would provide multiple years of stipend support.
 The grant application should be complete with all components required by the funding agency, which may include a face page, individual statement, training plan, abstract/statement of purpose, budget, and/or statement of resources.
 These components will typically be of the maximum length required by the funding agency.
 The student's qualifying committee will have the option of requiring that a given grant application include additional text for any or all of the individual components, or that it include additional components. - 3.
 Written examination.
 Students can elect to take a written exam to fulfill their qualification requirements.
 In consultation with their mentor, the student should develop a reading list that covers four core areas and two elective areas.
 Faculty will develop an exam.
 Students will arrange with their mentor the date of the exam.
 The exam will last for 3 hours.
 Questions will be graded by the student's mentor and 1 other faculty member.
 Questions will be graded on a 1-5 scale.
 Students must achieve an average of a 3 on each question to pass the exam.
 An average of 4.5 or greater on the exam constitutes passing with distinction.